 The masterpiece here is the St. Ursus Cathedral, which is the main hallmark and tourist attraction in Solothurn that took eleven years to build.

-Solothurn is an attractive tourist destination not only with its impressive past but also with modern art and activities.
+Solothurn is an attractive tourist destination with its impressive past but also with modern art and activities.
 Here, the visitors of all age categories can find numerous options of their interest like Solothurn Film and Literature Days.
-Those who want to discover the past through museums can admire the Museum of Stones, the Natural History Museum or the Old Arsenal (Alte Zeughaus).
+Those who want to discover the past through museums can admire the Museum of Stones, the Natural History Museum, or the Old Arsenal (Alte Zeughaus).
 The last is home to one of the largest armour exhibitions in Europe.
-Those fond of more contemporary findings will feel domestic at the ENTER Museum, which is dedicated to the entire range of computers and technological innovations.
+Those fond of more contemporary findings will feel domestic at the ENTER Museum, which is dedicated to an entire range of computers and technological innovations.

 For a unique taste of culture, conclude your visit to Solothurn with one of the city's amazing festivals.
 Just a few of the fabulous festivals that take place in Solothurn are the Film Festival, Beer Festival, Switzerland's National Cycling Festival, and many more interesting events.

 Families are welcome in this special atmosphere during their trip to Solothurn.
 It’s the perfect place for children with numerous activity choices, such as canoeing on the Aare River, visiting the Nature Park with endless entertainment, camping and hiking for all skill levels.
 Solothurn is also a hub for mountain biking and boat trips.

 Make your trip to Solothurn unforgettable with AlpExcursion, home to new private journeys with a specialist team to help you in your exploration.

 Below are some interesting sightseeing spaces on the must-visit list: